MicrosoftDocs/dynamics365smb-docs/business-central/across-search-contacts-teams.md

 ---
 title: Searching for Contacts from Microsoft Teams
-description: Learn how to look up contacts in Business Central from Microsoft Teams.
+description: Learn how to look up Business Central customers, vendors, and other contacts from Microsoft Teams.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: get-started-article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: Teams, MS Teams, Microsoft Teams, Skype, Link, Microsoft 365, contacts, search ms.date: 03/22/2021 ms.author: jswymer
+ms.search.keywords: Teams, MS Teams, Microsoft Teams, Skype, Link, Microsoft 365, contacts, search, messaging extensions ms.date: 03/22/2021 ms.author: jswymer
 ---

-# Searching for Contacts from Microsoft Teams
+# Searching for Customers, Vendors, and Other Contacts from Microsoft Teams

 [!INCLUDE [online_only](includes/online_only.md)].
 Introduced in 2021 release wave 1.

 [!INCLUDE [prod_short](includes/prod_short.md)] has a comprehensive business contact management system that is essential for users in sales, operations, or other departmental roles.
-If you're a user in one of these roles, you'll often need to look up, call, or start a conversation with your vendors, customers, and other contacts.
+If you're a user in one of these roles, you'll often need to look up, meet, or start a conversation with your vendors, customers, and other contacts.
 With the [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams, you can do these tasks directly from Teams, without having to switch to [!INCLUDE [prod_short](includes/prod_short.md)].
 From within Teams, you can:

 - Look up [!INCLUDE [prod_short](includes/prod_short.md)] contacts from the Teams command box or from the message compose area.
 Contacts can include prospects, vendors, customers, or other business relationships.
 - Share a contact as card in a Teams conversation.